Skip to content

 Every component checks whether an authenticated user may invoke a desired action based on that user's roles in their organisation.
 The user interface also performs authorisation to avoid offering actions a given user may not invoke.

-The internal role model follows a five-tier structure:
+As an example, the internal role model for the hale-connect application follows a five-tier structure:

 Roles are defined using privileges: a role may read, edit, or delete certain resource types.
 Roles may be inherited from parent organisations in the hierarchy.